Fridge.com Logo

 5. Freeze It Fast Quick-freeze your puree to keep that awesome taste and nourishing value intact.

 6. Chill It Right Make sure your freezer holds steady at a chilly 0°F (-18°C) or below.
 Got questions on fridge temps?
-Check out more here.
+Check out more ideal temperature for a fridge.

 Stick to these tips, and you'll have peace of mind knowing your baby's meal starts safe and sound.
 Curious about more freezing hacks?
 Dive deeper into batch freezing techniques.